 “What are 1769 King James Version edition errors doing in the Book of Mormon?
 An ancient text?
 Errors which are unique to the 1769 edition that Joseph Smith owned?”
 (CES Letter)

 No, the King James Version bible does not contain unique errors, also in the Book of Mormon.
 The premise of this argument is false.

 KJV does not take the word for “rock” and accidentally translate it is “lamp post.”
-Now, there are plenty of words that I would have translated a little differently if I were doing it, but this is all subjective.
+Now, some words could be translated a little differently if I were doing it, but this is all subjective.
 It is a matter of opinion which word is a better translation.

 |I would not have used the words “dragon” as the KJV bible does, but this is actually not a translation error, as the original Hebrew tannin means “serpent” and the Greek drakon means “serpent.”
 The word “satyr” in the bible is also not incorrect, as the original Hebrew described a goat-like demon, and the closest thing in our language is the mythical satyr.